-- MOs in the Bank are general statements and reflect the intent of the grade level content standard objectives.
-For reading and mathematics, examiners will select 10 MOs from the student's assigned grade level.
-The MOs included at each grade level are linked and aligned with the grade level VSC/CLG content standards selected. - Students in grades 5 and 8 are also assessed in five science content standards: Earth/Space, Life Science, Chemistry, Physics, and Environmental Science.
+- MOs in the Bank are general statements and reflect the intent of the gradelevel content standard objectives.
+For reading and mathematics, TETs will select 10 MOs from the student's assigned grade level.
+The MOs included at each grade level are linked and aligned with the grade level SC/CLG content standards selected. - Students in grades 5 and 8 are also assessed in five science content standards: Earth/Space, Life Science, Chemistry, Physics, and Environmental Science.
 Each student will have 10 MOs aligned with Science; 5 MOs are selected from the Science MO bank, and 2 reading MOs (1 vocabulary and 1 informational text) and 3 mathematics MOs (1 measurement and 2 data analysis) must also be aligned with science content.
-This alignment with science content must be evident in the artifacts and must reflect accurate science.
-Reading and mathematics MOs selected for science alignment in grades 5 and 8 must reflect two or more different science content areas.
+This alignment with science content must be evident in the artifacts and must reflect accurate science. - Students in Grade 10 are also assessed in Biology Core Learning Goals (CLG).
+Each 10th grade student will have 10 science MOs aligned with Biology; 5 MOs are selected from the grade 10, Biology MO bank, in addition, 2 reading MOs (1 vocabulary and informational text) and 3 mathematics MOs (1 measurement and 2 data analysis) must also be aligned with Biology.
+This alignment to science must be evident in the artifacts and must reflect accurate science. - Artifacts must reflect all the components in the MO and the specific content and materials used with the student to assess the MO.
+See Part 4 of this Alt-MSA Handbook for additional information about how to document content on the portfolio artifacts.